perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 # Objectives

-This repository contains the implementation of the PPCA (Population Potential on Catchment Areas) protocol, which is a part of the [EMC2 research project](https://emc2-dut.org/).
-The project aims at evaluating population potentials within specified catchment areas using [OpenStreetMap](https://www.openstreetmap.org/) and [Global Human Settlement](https://human-settlement.emergency.copernicus.eu/ghs_pop2023.php) data sources and machine learning techniques.
-The protocol automatically download OSM and GHS data ([Section 1.0](https://github.com/perezjoan/PPCA-codes/blob/main/README.md#ppca-10--ghs-and-osm-automated-data-acquisition-link-to-code)), perform several filters on the data ([Section 2.0](https://github.com/perezjoan/PPCA-codes/blob/main/README.md#ppca-10--ghs-and-osm-automated-data-acquisition-link-to-code)), calculates morphometric indicators for the OSM buildings ([Section 3.0](https://github.com/perezjoan/PPCA-codes/blob/main/README.md#ppca-10--ghs-and-osm-automated-data-acquisition-link-to-code)), fill the missing values for OSM building data (floors ([Section 4.0](https://github.com/perezjoan/PPCA-codes/blob/main/README.md#ppca-10--ghs-and-osm-automated-data-acquisition-link-to-code)) & residential buildings ([Section 5.0](https://github.com/perezjoan/PPCA-codes/blob/main/README.md#ppca-10--ghs-and-osm-automated-data-acquisition-link-to-code))), estimate population per OSM residential building, and estimate population over different catchment areas (walking distance over the network using graphs).
+This repository contains the implementation of the PPCA (Population Potential on Catchment Areas) protocol, a four-step procedure for acquiring, processing, and analyzing geospatial data from [OpenStreetMap (OSM)](https://www.openstreetmap.org/) and [Global Human Settlement (GHS)](https://human-settlement.emergency.copernicus.eu/ghs_pop2023.php) data using Python and associated libraries.
+The project aims at evaluating population potentials within specified catchment areas.
+The protocol works globally by requiring only bounding box coordinates instead of sample data.
+The first step involves authenticating with Google Earth Engine to download GHS raster data for a specified area, converting it to vector format, and extracting and filtering OSM data for buildings, streets, and land use.
+The second step calculates various morphometric indicators for buildings and uses a Decision Tree Classifier to estimate missing values for the number of floors.
+The third step classifies buildings as residential or non-residential using OSM attributes and further refines the classification with a Decision Tree Classifier to fill in missing values.
+The final step estimates population distribution within residential buildings based on floor area, associates these estimates with a pedestrian street network, and performs spatial analysis to map potential population distribution across various catchment areas.
+Each step outputs cleaned and processed geospatial data in the form of geopackage files, which can be used for further analysis and mapping.

 # Sample Data